visenze/visenze-tracking-javascript/README.md

 This repository comes with an example of the SDK usage.
 In order to run the examples, a Node.js environment is required.

-You will need to fill up your app keys in the relevant demo files.
+You will need to fill up your tracking code in the relevant demo files.

 To run the Node.js demo: